Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 sx | 0 to 255 | Relative effect speed
 ix | 0 to 255 | Effect intensity
 pal | 0 to info.palcount -1 | ID of the color palette or ~ to increment, ~- to decrement, or r for random.
 sel | bool | `true` if the segment is selected.
-Selected segments will have their state (color/FX) updated by APIs that don't support segments (currently any API except this JSON API).
+Selected segments will have their state (color/FX) updated by APIs that don't support segments (e.g. UDP sync, HTTP API).
 If no segment is selected, the first segment (_id_:`0`) will behave as if selected.
-WLED will report the state of the first (lowest _id_) segment that is selected to APIs (UDP sync, HTTP, MQTT, Blynk...). rev | bool | Flips the segment, causing animations to change direction. on | bool | Turns on and off the individual segment. _(available since 0.10.0)_ bri | 0 to 255 | Sets the individual segment brightness _(available since 0.10.0)_
+WLED will report the state of the first (lowest _id_) segment that is selected to APIs (HTTP, MQTT, Blynk...), or `mainseg` in case no segment is selected and for the UDP API.
+Live data is always applied to all LEDs regardless of segment configuration. rev | bool | Flips the segment, causing animations to change direction. on | bool | Turns on and off the individual segment. _(available since 0.10.0)_ bri | 0 to 255 | Sets the individual segment brightness _(available since 0.10.0)_